openstack-archive/senlin/doc/source/user/nodes.rst

 key-value pairs separated by a semicolon ('``;``').
 These key-value pairs are attached to the node and can be used for whatever purposes.
 For example::

-  $ senlin node-create --profile pstack \
+  $ openstack cluster node create --profile pstack \
       --metadata owner=JohnWhite test_node